[The article was largely written before the win against the Los Angeles Lakers this past Tuesday.]

 Monty Williams was hired back on June 7, 2010 and many were fans of the move from the start.
 Rohan wrote a great background piece on him highlighting a number of accolades he received while under both Nate McMillan and Gregg Popovich: tireless worker, good developer of talent and a well-respected basketball mind.

-Since then, it's been all downhill with the team going 71-137; however, many of the losses were not unexpected.
+Since then, it's been all downhill with the team going 71-137.
+Many of the losses were not unexpected though.
 Among other things, Chris Paul forced our organization to trade him, Eric Gordon's tenure has been rife with missed games and, in general, New Orleans has lacked the necessary competitive talent.

 Before we go any further and re-invent the wheel, please refer to a post I made last season questioning Monty William's viability.
 In the article, we graded Monty's slow start last year in terms of meeting W-L expectations, the team's defensive performance via the four factors and a subjective look at player development.
 He failed miserably in the first two categories and received a pass in the third.
 I received plenty of feedback in support of Monty, pointing to injuries (Gordon, Davis) and the youth of the team.